From Diary 7.

 23/12.
 My co-driver insists on going back to Windhoek already now, although we have three more full days to explore.
 We take the scenic C32 and C28 through Khomas Hochland and Bosva Pass.
 Here are too fertile for succulents, except some Hoodias and in the pass; Cyphostemma currori.
 We are among enormous hills with green grass and flowering bushes.
 We only make a few photo stops, but the 300 kilometre tour takes until two o'clock.
 I find two "new" bulbs, of which one is interesting.

 The usual official office and then British Airways to check the luggage limitations.
 I have it on my ticket, but he was told something else in the airport on his way out.
-Then I drive him to a supermarket, and do a little safety shopping my selves.
+Then I drive him to a supermarket, and do a little safety shopping my selves, when I'm here anyway.
 Guess I got enough, but I'll hate to be short on coffee the last day!

 I have found a camping site nearby, in Kleine Windhoek, the originally settlement, which should be quiet.
 I need that, my defect air madras is not comfortable at all!
 I sleep on my fleece jacket, but it is fare from the same as eight centimetres of air.
 Well, it is not going to be there.
 Apparently, they only have room for roof tents?!